Let’s Reevaluate Converter

 2. Although this is rare, it’s possible to wear out the fit between the converter and the feed nipple where it attaches.
 If a user repeatedly removes the converter every time that they fill the pen, this seal can wear over the years.
 For this reason, I don’t recommend removing the converter to fill the pen.
 Only remove the converter when you are going to use a cartridge or if you are performing a very thorough cleaning of the pen.
 Although I’ve only seen this happen a few times ever, it’s worth mentioning.
 However, don’t forget how easy it is to replace the converter and/or housing if this occurs.

 3. For me personally, the most significant downside to converter filling pens is that strictly as a filling system, they are common and pedestrian.
 I will freely admit that I sometimes feel this way about them.
 Since every modern nib manufacturer today is manufacturing their nib setups aimed at being converter filling pens and they are easier to manufacture, they are everywhere!
 They aren’t nearly as “sexy” as a plunger filler, a Snorkel, a Vacumatic, a nice piston filler, or many of the others filling systems that came to be in the Golden Age.
 Remember when I said that converter fillers are not my personal favorite system?
-The Vacumatic (or what we call a Pump Filler within the Edison product line) is my favorite.
+The Vacumatic concet (or what we’ve adapted into a Draw Filler within the Edison product line) is my favorite.

 So in the end, converter filling pens definitely fit the utilitarian needs of a fountain pen fan.
 They are less expensive, they are reliable, they perform well, they accept cartridges, they can be made into large eyedropper fillers, pretty much all of us can perform repairs on them at home, and they are very easy to clean.
 From a utilitarian standpoint, they are wonderful!
 But of course, utilitarian needs are not the only factor that comes into play when we buy fountain pens.